adriandeodatox-prog/llm-interaction-stability/structural-re-location/README.md

 ## Core Idea

-Conversations are dynamic, but their underlying structure is rarely re-aligned in real time.
+Conversations evolve over time, but their underlying structure is rarely made explicit or re-identified as that evolution occurs.

-Structural Re-Location treats the conversation as a living conceptual tree:

-Roots — active assumptions

-Trunk — core claim under discussion

-Branches — major implications

-Hallucination and misalignment persist when participants lose sight of the current trunk and active roots.

-This protocol forces simultaneous re-location, making both human and model explicitly aware of:

-Where the conversation is structurally

-Which assumptions are active

-Which branches are being followed or abandoned

-It is a subtle intervention, not a reset or enforcement.
-The participant is guided to co-presence, not judged or corrected.
+As a result, participants may continue interacting while holding different assumptions about what the core claim is, which premises are active, and which implications are still relevant — without noticing that divergence has occurred.

+Structural Re-Location introduces a deliberate operation: periodically re-identifying the current conceptual structure of the conversation so that both human and model are explicitly situated on the same idea at the same moment.

+This operation concerns location within a structure, not memory, correctness, or intent.

 ## Tree Vision Model